 Of all the phrases used by the Apostle Paul in the New Testament, “not under law” may be the most misunderstood.
 Most think it means God’s laws in the Old Testament are obsolete, but context implies something very different: Paul says, “sin shall not have dominion over you: for ye are not under the law, but under grace.”
 (Ro 6:12-14)

 Not being under law is what causes us to overcome sin … yet sin is breaking God’s Law.
-(1Jn 3:4) Paul is not telling us we can sin all we want now, but how being in Christ causes us to sin less and less.
+(1Jn 3:4) Paul isn’t telling us we can sin all we want now, but how being in Christ causes us to sin less and less.